← Back to home

 Protocol Analysis

-We discovered the MIDI SysEx communication protocol used by EP devices through lawful observation of device behaviour—not by decompiling or copying proprietary software.
-All protocol discovery was conducted through:
+I discovered the MIDI SysEx communication protocol used by EP devices through lawful observation of device behaviour, not by decompiling or copying proprietary software.
+Protocol discovery involved:

 • Monitoring MIDI communication between device and host